 Snap up the Rome Tourist Card and you'll get everything you need to explore Rome's top highlights including Colosseum, Palatine Hill, Roman Forum and Hop on/off bus.
 You can even choose the order you see things in.

 Skip the long lines at the Colosseum with this priority-entrance ticket.
 This ticket will let you bypass the crowds.
-And after exploring the Colosseum you can head to the area of the Roman Forum and the Palatine Hill.
+And after exploring the Colosseum you can head to the Roman Forum + Palatine Hill and enter directly

-This ticket will make you save stress and time by allowing you to get priority entrance and skip the line.
-Visit the the countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano and the Sistine chapel.
+Save time and stress with priority entrance and skip the line.
+Admire countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano, and the Sistine Chapel.

-The Papal Basilica of Saint Peter in the Vatican, officially known in Italian as Basilica Papale di San Pietro in Vaticano and commonly known as Saint Peter’s Basilica, is a Late Renaissance church located within Vatican City.
+read more...The Papal Basilica of Saint Peter in the Vatican, officially known in Italian as Basilica Papale di San Pietro in Vaticano and commonly known as Saint Peter’s Basilica, is a Late Renaissance church located within Vatican City.
 The basilica is not only the main church, but also the first of the seven pilgrimage churches, in Rome.

 In the first century AD, the site of St. Peter’s Basilica hosted the Circus of Nero and a cemetery.
 According to earliest history, St. Peter was put to death in the Circus and his remains were buried just outside.
 Many people remembered and visited his grave considering that he is one of the most important figures in the Roman Catholic Church.
 In the year 324, this prompted Emperor Constantine to begin the construction on a great basilica over the tomb.
 The shrine of St. Peter is still the central focus of the church today.

 After 1100 years, the original St. Peter’s church was neglected and already in poor condition.
 There were several attempts to restore it but to no avail.
 In 1506, it was decided that the old basilica could no longer be saved.
-It was demolished to make way for a new St. Peter’s Basilica.The construction of the new St. Peter’s Basilica began on that same year with the chosen design of Donato Bramante.
+It was demolished to make way for a new St. Peter’s Basilica .The construction of the new St. Peter’s Basilica began on that same year with the chosen design of Donato Bramante.
 Bramante did not go yet beyond the four central pillars and arches of the cathedral and he died.
 Raphael took over his place.
 He had other ideas of the church and decided to work on his plans.

 After Raphael, Antonio del Sangallo took care of the construction of the church.
 Even though he followed Raphael’s design, he wanted to take part on its edifice and he decided to break the church down and rebuild it.

-Then came Michaelangelo who brought the church back to its original design made by Bramante.
+Then came Michaelangelo who brought the church·back to its original design made by Bramante.
 Finally, Carlo Maderno built the St. peter’s Basilica further.
 He spread it out, so the basilica was bigger than its original design.
 Rich decorations covered the basilica and Gian Lorenzo Bernini made most of them.
 In 1626, the structure was completed.

 Opposite the bronze gateway is a remnant of the 13th century mosaic la Navi Celli of Giotto.
 In the pre frontal are five bronze doors.
 The left door, also called the door of death, displays the image of Christ, St. Peter and Pope John XXIII.
 Giacomo Manzù made the door.
 Its name derives from its traditional use as the exit for funeral processions as well as its subject matter.
 The right door, also called the holy door, which is by tradition only opened for great celebrations such as Jubilee years.
 The door is completely bricked on the inside.
 The last time it was opened was when Pope John Paul II died in 2005.